MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *pProp*
+*pProp*<br/>
- Pointer to a property.
+[in] Pointer to a property.

- [in] *lptClick*
+*lptClick*<br/>
- The point on the property grid control that the user clicked to begin the edit operation.
+[in] The point on the property grid control that the user clicked to begin the edit operation.
 The point is in the client coordinates of the control.
 The default value is NULL.

 ### Return Value
  TRUE if method is successful; otherwise, FALSE.